2ndQuadrant/pglogical/README.md

 data types in each column. `CHECK` constraints, `NOT NULL` constraints, etc must be the same or weaker (more permissive) on the subscriber than the provider.

+Tables must have the same Primary Keys and be related by the same Foreign Keys.

 Some additional requirements are covered in "Limitations and Restrictions", below.

 ## Usage